Skip to content

 Start the installation

-You have the installation media ready, now you can start the installation.
+If you have the installation media ready, you can start the installation.

 Boot from the installation media